June 2026, On the Horizon

 Investment Risks:

-Fixed-income securities are subject to credit risk, liquidity risk, call risk, and interest-rate risk.
+Fixed income securities are subject to credit risk, liquidity risk, call risk, and interest rate risk.
 As interest rates rise, bond prices generally fall.
-Investments in high-yield bonds involve greater risk of price volatility, illiquidity, and default than higher-rated debt securities.
+Investments in high yield bonds involve greater risk of price volatility, illiquidity, and default than higher-rated debt securities.
+Investments in bank loans may at times become difficult

 Important Information